aquietone/lootnscoot/README.md

 `lootutils.sellStuff()` will run until it has attempted to sell all items marked as sell to the targeted vendor.

+`lootutils.tributeStuff()` will run until it has attempted to tribute all items marked as tribute to the targeted tribute master.

-Note that in the above example, loot.sellStuff() isn't being called directly from the bind callback.
+Note that in the above example, `loot.sellStuff()` or `loot.tributeStuff()` aren't being called directly from the bind callback.
-Selling may take some time and includes delays, so it is best to be called from your main loop.
+These functions may take some time and includes delays, so it is best to be called from your main loop.

 Optionally, configure settings using: